 D. Mandated Reporters:

-Mandated Reporters are designated University officials who must immediately report incidents of Prohibited Conduct to the Title IX Coordinator.
-Mandated reporters must report all relevant details of the incident including the name of the Complainant and Respondent, if known, dates, times, locations, and the names of witnesses.
-Mandated reporters are required to report alleged incidents that are reported to have occurred in on or off campus settings.
+Title IX Mandated Reporters (hereinafter "Responsible Employees") are designated University officials who must immediately report incidents of Prohibited Conduct to the Title IX Coordinator.
+Responsible Employees must report all relevant details of the incident including the name of the Complainant and Respondent, if known, dates, times, locations, and the names of witnesses.
+Responsible Employees are required to report alleged incidents that are reported to have occurred in on or off campus settings.

 Reports are not required if the allegations are presented at public awareness events, in approved research projects, and as part of coursework assignments.